lilendian0x00/xray-knife/README.md

 `xray-knife` is a versatile multi-tool that streamlines the process of working with proxy configurations.
 Whether you need to test a list of servers for latency and speed, run a local proxy that automatically rotates to the fastest outbound, or scan for optimal edge IPs, `xray-knife` provides a robust and efficient solution.

 ## ✨ Key Features

+- **🖥️ Modern Web UI**: Manage all features—proxy, testing, and scanning—through an intuitive, browser-based graphical interface with real-time logs and results.

 - **🚀 Dual-Core Engine**: Seamlessly works with both `xray-core` and `sing-box`, automatically selecting the right core for each configuration type (VLESS, VMess, Trojan, Shadowsocks, Hysteria2, WireGuard, etc.).